New budget for rakyat

 11. Minimum wage is raised

-Minimum wage issue has been debated many times and PH agreed to raise the wage rate.
+Minimum wage issue has been debated many times and finally, PH agreed to raise the wage rate.
 The new wage rate is streamlined in January 2019 with RM5.29 per hour or RM1,100 per month.

 PH said the new rate should be able to reduce the increase of living cost in Malaysia.